 From starter plant to floral wedding fashion, succulents have stepped beyond trendy into the established category of versatile, collectible and downright addictive plants.

 You may have been strong up to this point and resisted the boldly textured and subtle pastel-colored plants, but how long can you hold out?
 Give in to the temptations of echeveria with vibrant rosettes, compact and colorful sedum, durable aloe known for its medicinal properties, and tough crassula, popularly known as jade plant.
 Or try several types of succulents, as shown in our chandelier project.

-Succulents are heralded as low maintenance plants, but that designation doesn’t necessarily mean “no maintenance.”
-For success right off the bat, go with some of the easier-to-grow varieties such as jade plant.
+Succulents are heralded as low-maintenance plants, but that designation doesn’t necessarily mean “no maintenance.”
+For success with succulents right off the bat, go with some of the easier-to-grow varieties such as jade plant.

 We imagine that succulents like desert conditions and that means lots of sunshine, correct?
 Not necessarily.
 Full, direct sunlight can burn the leaves of some plants.
 The best light combination for most succulents is bright morning light and filtered afternoon sunshine.

 Indoors, place succulents near a sunny window.
 If you notice the plant getting leggy and stretching for light, move to a brighter location or rotate every few weeks for balanced growth.

 In some growing regions, like the Southeastern states, humidity and high temperatures can be a challenge.
 Succulents are very forgiving plants, and although they prefer a dry environment, most will survive in high humidity.
 Aim to keep indoor temperatures between 50 and 80 degrees Fahrenheit.

 An unglazed pot will pull water away from the roots and a layer of gravel between the saucer and the pot will help with any overflow of water.

 Succulents need fresh air and ventilation.
 Layered succulent arrangements are as pretty as any bouquet of roses, but that’s not an ideal environment for the long-term.
 Give your plants space to breathe and soak up sunlight.
 Terrarium-style projects are popular with succulents.